-Every TPS54350 design requires a bootstrap capacitor, C3 and a bias capacitor, C4.
-The bootstrap capacitor must be 0.1 $\mu$ F. The bootstrap capacitor is located between the PH pins and BOOT pin.
+Every TPS54550 design requires a bootstrap capacitor, C3 and a bias capacitor, C4.
+The bootstrap capacitor must be 0.1 μF.
+The bootstrap capacitor is located between the PH pins and BOOT pin.
+In addition, a 24- Ω resistor is placed in series with the bootstrap capacitor.
+This resistor is used to slow down the leading edge of the high-side FET turn on waveform.
+Using this resistor will dramatically decrease the amplitude of the overshoot on the swtching node.
 The bias capacitor is connected between the VBIAS pin and AGND.
-The value should be 1.0 $\mu$ F. Both capacitors should be high quality ceramic types with X7R or X5R grade dielectric for temperature stability.
+The value should be 1.0 μF.
+Both capacitors should be high-quality ceramic types with X7R or X5R grade dielectric for temperature stability.
 They should be placed as close to the device connection pins as possible.